 The Dynamic Target Date Funds actively manage risk for plan participants.
 Through meaningful equity exposure, tactical asset allocation, and a dynamic risk management process, the funds’ managers seek to offer more reliable replacement of 60-80%* of preretirement income and a smoother experience for plan participants.

 |The funds use three levers of active risk management:|

 Tactical asset allocation tilts toward opportunity and away from risk using a well-diversified mix of traditional asset classes through passively managed funds.

 Volatility management deploys by increasing equity exposure in low-volatility environments and decreasing it in higher-volatility environments.

 Tail risk management uses a patent-pending process to reduce exposure to risky assets in a market downturn in order to provide downside risk management without sacrificing upside participation.

-Alternative-style funds and inflation-hedging investments may hold equity and fixed-income securities in their underlying portfolios.
 The investment's overall strategy is considered for the strategic allocations shown on the glide path.
 Target allocations are subject to change.

 Propel your practice with new DC ideas quarterly.